freespek/ssf-mc/EXPERIMENTS.md

 We describe model checking experiments with `Spec 2`, that is [spec/ffg.tla][].

 `Spec 2` is a manual adaptation of `Spec 1`, that introduces (equivalent) fold operations instead of recursion.

-Initial experiments showed that this naive translation quickly goes out of memory even with the JVM heap size set to 20GB, due to the number of constraints emitted for nested folds (originating from nested recursion in the Python specification).
+Initial experiments showed that this naive translation quickly[^1] goes out of memory even with the JVM heap size set to 20GB (from Apalche's default of 4GB), due to the number of constraints emitted for nested folds (originating from nested recursion in the Python specification).
+In our experience, it does not help to increase the JVM heap size further, since for that many constraints, solving time would be prohibitive.

+#### Flattening nested folds

 Therefore, we introduced a further manual optimization that flattens nested fold operations, and allows Apalache to run within 20GB of JVM heap memory.

-#### Choosing a strategy for flattening folds

 To flatten nested folds, we introduce TLA+ state variables that "precompute" the fold-based operations `is_ancestor_descendant_relationship` and